Employee scheduling is one of the most challenging activities for managers, regardless of the industry.

 Booking Unavailable Employees

 Calling your employees on their day off or while on vacation is another schedule conflict that can hurt their productivity and motivation.

 Such incidents show that your planning skills need some improvement and that your employees’ well-being isn’t your top priority, both of which send a bad message.

 The last thing your hard-working employees want to hear while they’re trying to unplug and unwind is your voice over the phone asking them to come to work because there’s nobody to cover the upcoming shift.

-* Cross-train your employees so that they can step in when their co-worker is not available.
+Cross-train your employees so that they can step in when their co-worker is not available.
 This way, you can cut costs related to hiring additional people and expand your pool of available replacements.
-In addition to that, this approach will offer your existing workforce more opportunities to acquire new skills and earn more.
+In addition, this approach will offer your existing workforce more opportunities to acquire new skills and earn more.

 Too Much Overtime

-This schedule conflict can negatively impact your employee morale, motivation, and productivity.
+This scheduling conflict can negatively impact employee morale, motivation, and productivity.

 While there’s no limit regarding how many overtime hours an employee can work, this is a two-edged sword.